arohner/spectrum/README.md

 ### spectrum.flow

-Flow is an intermediate pass.
+Flow is where most of the work happens.
 It takes the output of tools.analyzer, and recursively walks the analysis, adding specs to every expression.
+It calls `Invoke` on every function call expression.
 The main thing it's responsible for is adding `::flow/ret-spec`, and any other useful annotations to every expression.
 For example: